 Does each employee set up their own SPV or can employees use one SPV and share carry?

-Can SPV leads allocate carry in proportion to the amount each co-lead raised?
+Can SPV leads divide carry in proportion to the amount each co-lead raised?

 This is a gray area and you should consult with an attorney.
-Generally you can share carry based on other factors (every lead receives equal carry, etc.) or based on total allocation sourced, but sharing carry purely in proportion to the amount each lead raises may be considered broker-dealer territory.
+Generally you can split carry on other factors (every lead receives equal carry, total allocation sourced, etc.).
+Sharing carry proportional to how much each lead raised may be broker-dealer territory.

-Shouldn’t be an issue though seems reasonable to disclose this to the SPV investors.
-It’s up to each investor however a case can be made that an employee is already extremely concentrated in the company through multiple means (sole salary, options, reputation, SPV carry, etc.) and that it would not hurt for the employee to have some liquidity.
+Shouldn’t be an issue though the employee should disclose this to the SPV investors.
+It’s up to each investor.
+An employee is already concentrated in the company through many means (sole salary, options, reputation, SPV carry, etc.).
+It generally does not alter incentives for the employee to have some liquidity.
 Check with counsel.